Lidlidda: History

-In the year 1800, there lived a group of people called Agsalog (Igorot) in the East Hinterlands of Golot (Mountain Province).
-Some groups of these people were hospitable, while some were fierce fighters, head hunters, animal rustlers, robbers and the like which worsened the already impoverished state of their place.
-Tired of such constant inconveniences, the hospitable and peaceful people plotted to leave after holding a secret meeting.
-They grouped themselves into three: one group to head for the North, another to the South and the third to the West.
-Being Igorots with customs and traditions firmly instilled by their ancestors, they observed their usual religious rites before starting the journey.
-A number of chickens were killed and offered to Kabunian (God) and his son Lumawig.
-It is a peace offering meant to appease the gods in order not to anger them.
-After the ceremony, a safe and peaceful passage to a wonderful land destined especially for them, is expected.
-The night after the ceremony was held, the peaceful people started their journey.
-They moved silently under cover of the tall, thick trees eastward and the shining stars up above served as their guide.
-The group that traveled to the west were the ones who reached the place, which would be known in the future as Lidlidda.
+In the 1800s, there lived tribes called Agsalog (Igorot) in the East Hinterlands of Golot (Mountain Province).
+Some groups of these people were hospitable, while some were fierce fighters, headhunters, animal rustlers, robbers, and the like which worsened the already impoverished state of their place.

+Tired of such constant inconveniences, the pacifist tribes decided to leave after holding a secret meeting.
+They grouped themselves into three: one group to head for the north, another to the south, and the third to the west.
+The group that traveled to the west were the ones who reached the site of Lidlidda.
 Members of this group had such names as Conay, Caoas, Digay, Caoeng, San-E, Gumanab, Anggon, Calugay and others.
-Along the way, they met obstacles and hardships associated with the mountainous terrain and the constant feeling of hunger and tiredness.
-After twenty days of hiking, they arrived in a place that looked suitable for building homes.
-It was a valley with grassy plains, a river along its sides, creeks, brooks, and wells.
-There were plenty of fish, wild animals and game for food.
-The surrounding hills and mountains abundantly covered with tall trees and bamboo could provide them with shade and fruit.
-The immediate belief that soon a peaceful, progressive and happy community would be positively established in the said place compelled the travelers to stop their seemingly nomadic existence and settle on the area.
+After twenty days of hiking, they settled in a place that looked suitable for building homes - a valley with grassy plains with a river along its sides, creeks, brooks, and wells.
+There was plenty of fish, wild animals, and game for food.
+The surrounding hills and mountains were covered with tall trees and bamboo.